 What are the benefits of using a slow cooker?

 There are many benefits to using a slow cooker: mega easy to use and they'll cook your meals or puddings for you, are the top reasons which come to mind.
-Here's some more reasons (if you need) why owning the best slow cooker is good move, no matter the weather or season:
+Here's some more reasons (if you need) why owning the best slow cooker is a good move, no matter the weather or season:

-- You'll be surprised at what you can cook in a slow cooker: yoghurt, porridge and the Sunday roast are just three unexpected slow cooker meals.
+- You'll be surprised at what you can cook in a slow cooker: yoghurt, porridge, and the Sunday roast are just three unexpected slow cooker meals.
 Find more slow cooker recipes in our feature.

 What can I cook in a slow cooker?

 There is an abundance of recipes and foods that you can cook in an air fryer, perhaps too many for us to even list.
 They make effortless dinners, with a minimum amount of prep, and puddings too.
 All slow cookers work in the same way, some with the added benefit of smart tech, which is to cook at a consistent temperature, locking in flavours to produce mouth-watering results.
 Take roast beef and pulled pork, for example.
 These are quick, easy meals that will impress dinner guests.
 And why not finish off with a rice pudding for a healthy dessert (breakfast, or snack!).
 Come November / December, you can even cook Christmas cake in a slow cooker.
 It's a great gift (not to mention cheap to make too!)

 Slow cooker friendly ingredients to have in your cupboard

 For those evenings when you just don't want to go to the supermarket/don't feel like making anything elaborate, the following ingredients can very easily be thrown in together for a delicious stew (no cooking knowledge required):